tulantran/project-based-learning/travelingsalesman/README.md

 - `-h`: Displays help information and exits.

 ### Example
-tsp -i graph.txt -o result.txt -d
+`tsp -i graph.txt -o result.txt -d`
+This runs the program with `graph.txt` as input, treats the graph as directed, and writes the results to `result.txt`.

 ## Input Format
 1. **Number of vertices**: Integer specifying the number of vertices.